OSSPhilippines/oss-101/README.md

 ## 🤝 Contributing

 Found a typo or want to improve the content?
+1. Edit `slides.json` for content changes
-1. Edit the `index.html` file
+2. Edit `index.html` for layout/styling changes
-2. Test your changes
+3. Test your changes in a browser
-3. Share your improvements!
+4. Share your improvements!

 ## 📧 Support